Climate justice: Disproportionality between causality and burden

 Emissions of the richest 1% are more than twice that of the poorest 50%.
 Compliance with the Paris Agreement's 1.5°C goal would require the richest 1% to reduce emissions by at least 30 times, while per-person emissions of the poorest 50% could approximately triple.

 Though total emissions (size of pie charts) differ substantially among high-emitting regions, the pattern of higher income classes emitting more than lower income classes is consistent across regions.
 The world's top 1% of emitters emit over 1000 times more than the bottom 1%.

 Richer (developed) countries emit more per person than poorer (developing) countries.
 Emissions are roughly proportional to GDP per person, though the rate of increase diminishes with average GDP/pp of about $10,000.

 A country-by-country visualisation of each country's vulnerability to effects of climate change (country size) and greenhouse gas emissions (country colour intensity).
 High emitting countries are generally not the most vulnerable.

 The responsibility for climate change differs substantially among individuals and groups.
 Many of the people and nations most affected by climate change are among the least responsible for it.
 The most affluent citizens of the world are responsible for most environmental impacts.
 Robust action by them and their governments is necessary to reduce these impacts.

 According to a 2020 report by Oxfam and the Stockholm Environment Institute, the richest 1% of the global population have caused twice as much carbon emissions as the poorest 50% over the 25 years from 1990 to 2015.
 This was, respectively, during that period, 15% of cumulative emissions compared to 7%.
 A second 2023 report found the richest 1% of humans produce more carbon emissions than poorest 66%, while the top 10% richest people account for more than half of global carbon emissions.

 The bottom half of the population is directly responsible for less than 20% of energy footprints and consume less than the top 5% in terms of trade-corrected energy.
 High-income people usually have higher energy footprints as they use more energy-intensive goods.
 In particular, the largest disproportionality was identified to be in the domain of transport, where the top 10% consume 56% of vehicle fuel and conduct 70% of vehicle purchases.

 A 2023 review article found that if there were a 2 °C temperature rise by 2100, roughly 1 billion primarily poor people would die as a result of primarily wealthy people's greenhouse gas emissions.

 Some already existing effects of climate change hit harder people with high income.
-The increase of wildfires in the west of the USA "have disproportionately been borne by high-income, white, and older residents, and by owners of high-value properties;" This is because those properties have more greenery.
+The increase of wildfires in the west of the US "have disproportionately been borne by high-income, white, and older residents, and by owners of high-value properties;" This is because those properties have more greenery.
 There is similar effect with floods.